 Lemonade renters insurance is also ideal for younger consumers looking for basic insurance on their terms.
 The low cost means Lemonade renters insurance will fall into most renters’ price range and the ease of using the company’s digital resources makes Lemonade an excellent choice for younger generations.

 How does Lemonade work?

 But since there’s no way to predict the number and cost of claims in a given year, policyholders may pay more than what’s needed to cover the claims.
-Unlike traditional insurance companies who take that leftover money as profits, Lemonade donates that money to charities and causes of your choice.
-This is called their Giveback program.
-When you sign up for a Lemonade insurance policy, you’re able to select a nonprofit you care about and once a year the insurance company will give back unclaimed money to that cause.
-In 2019, they gave over $600,000 to nonprofits.
+Unlike many insurance companies who take that leftover money as profits, Lemonade donates that money to charities and causes of your choice.
+This is called Lemonade’s Giveback program.
+When you sign up for a Lemonade insurance policy, you’re able to select a nonprofit organization and once a year the insurance company will give back unclaimed money to that cause.
+In 2020, it gave over one million dollars to nonprofits.

 Lemonade coverage types

-Renters can protect their items up to the total value of their choice.
-Standard renters insurance policies cover the cost of lost or damaged items in a variety of situations, including:
+Renters can protect policyholders’ items up to the total value of their choice.
+Standard renters insurance policies cover the cost of stolen or damaged items in a variety of situations, including:

-- Environmental catastrophes like lightning, windstorm, hail, smoke and freezing (hurricanes and earthquakes are not included)
+- Lightning, windstorm, hail, smoke and freezing (hurricanes and earthquakes are not included)

 Renters can also add extra coverage for high-value items like fine jewelry, electronics, bikes, musical instruments and more (some extra coverage items might need a value assessment or other proof of purchase).
 These items can be added to most insurance policies for an additional cost right from the Lemonade app.
-This coverage also covers theft outside the home (like if your laptop gets stolen at the coffee shop).
+This coverage can also provide for accidental loss or damage, which is something not typically covered under a base policy.